venta380/Monarch_genomics/immune_gene_analysis/README.md

 ```
 ## PnPs_script.py
 This python script will callculate PnPs for each gene.
+use the output from the previous script (Population_specific_CDS.py) as the input for this.
 ```
 python PnPs_script.py   irish_juvernica.CDS.fasta all > irish_juvernica.table

 ```